NishilHoogar/AR-Menu-App/README.md

-# AR Product Viewer
+# AR MENU APP

-An AR based system to help users view the list of available products.
-3D models imported from SketchFab
+A Menu App that enables users to view the various products available by means of Augmented Reality.

+Developed using:
+1. Android Studio
+2. Kotlin
+3. .glb models